 Disclaimer: Harry Potter and all of the characters are owned by J.K.
 Rowling.
 Professor Sheridan and a few other characters in here are mine, though.

 The sounds of pens scratching against paper filled the room as a class full of students obediently copied down the notes from the whiteboard.
-A woman in her mid-sixties stood at the front of the room, her voice echoing through the lecture hall as she addressed her students about their final project.
+A woman in her mid-sixties stood at the front of the classroom, her voice echoing throughout the lecture hall as she addressed her students about their final project.
 At the sound of the bell ringing suddenly, the professor sighed.

-"I guess that's all we'll get through today, class," she said with a forced laugh.
-She waved her hand to dismiss them.
-The class stood and quickly started to disperse out of the room.
-"Ms. Sinistra, a word if you please."
-She gave a curt smile to the younger dark curly-haired woman.
-She waited until only the other woman remained.
-"I must say, Ms. Sinistra, that your paper was, if anything, most intriguing.
-Your conclusions that you made relied heavily on the theory behind it with the most amazing insight, but you were a bit lacking in the practical research unfortunately."
+"I guess that's all we'll get through today, class," she said with a forced laugh as she waved her hand to dismiss them.
+The class quickly started to disperse, save for a few.
+"Miss Sinistra, a word if you please."
+She gave a curt smile to the younger, curly-haired woman and waited until only they remained.
+"I must say that your paper was, if anything, most intriguing.
+Your conclusions relied heavily on the theory, of course, with the most amazing insight, but you were a bit lacking in the practical research unfortunately."

-"Then, there we go.
-Now, all you need to do is get Albus on board with your experiment and sign off.
-I'd imagine that he'd enjoy the experience, though.
+"Well, all you would need to do then is have Albus sign off on it.
+Though, I'd imagine that he'd enjoy the experience.
 He was quite the one for social experiments when I knew him."
-Professor Sheridan laughed softly.
-"I'll give you until the end of your next school year to complete it.
-I look forward to your results, Ms. Sinistra."
+Sheridan laughed, clearly reminiscing about some long ago event.
+"I'll give you until the end of your next school year to complete it, but I need your proposal by next Tuesday.
+I look forward to your results, Miss Sinistra."

 "I take it by your good mood that class went well today?" he drawled, raising an eyebrow.